Tuesday, January 29, 2008

 Boredom.
 In the world of ties and pantyhose most people will do anything just to hang onto their job.
 With rising mortgage rates and falling house prices, not to mention so many layoffs, there is a panic that sets in among worker bees that if they are not constantly busy they too will be downsized.
 I would like to point out that no matter how hard a person tries to hide it, there is no way to disguise the glassy eyes that could have only occurred from playing three straight hours of spider solitaire after taking a two hour lunch paid for by the company.
 Add to that sneaking out of the office a half hour early and it is basically the makings of a typical day at my last company.
 I try to recall even one detail of something I did at that job to garner such a huge salary but all I come up with is a 4.0 GPA in school and a journal where I jotted down quips about how I must have been working what the Sopranos refer to as a “no show” job, even though I was there.
 There were many days I felt like Peter Gibbons.

 Talking for the sake of hearing one’s own voice.
 Idle chatter about nothing in elevators and inane questions with no logical answer are two great examples of this.
 One good one I always got was “How are we doing today?”
 Did I miss something?
 Was I sharing my desk with someone else?
 How can one person be a “we”?
 Was my co-worker referring to me and the inner dialogue that is constantly running in my head?
 That response would go a little something like “Look I’m having a really busy day today you see my eBay auction is coming down to the wire, I have so much schoolwork to do and I’m just so bogged down with all the smoke breaks I plan to take later so I don’t feel as if I can fit your ridiculous questions into my already jam packed schedule.”
 Although that one is good, my all time favorite office question was “How was your weekend?”
 I knew no one would ever want to hear my true response which goes a little something like “It was fantastic because I didn’t have to see you people and I got to spend all the money I made here last week which is pretty much the only reason I am back today.”
-It was a good thing I always brought a journal to work so I could write down what was in my head otherwise I would have taken up roof archery years ago.
+It was a good thing I always brought a journal to work so I could write down what was in my head otherwise I would have run screaming years ago.

 Sunday, January 13, 2008